 When you have a ticket for the Very Merry Christmas Party, they will let you into the park as early as 4PM even though the party doesn’t start until 7PM.
 So, arrive early!
 We luckily knew this tip.
 So, we entered in and started riding the rides!
 You can even book fast passes, so I had passes for Buzz Lightyear and Winnie the Pooh (although Judah made me cancel those for Monster’s Inc. Laugh Floor.)

 Once the party started, we expected the crowds to die down, but strangely enough they seemed larger!
 We still had a great time and didn’t have to wait long in line for rides.
-We rode Seven Dwarfs, Peter Pan, Splash Mountain (Judah’s first time!), Thunder Mountain, Space Mountain, Buzz Lightyear, Astro Orbiter, and that small rollercoaster back in the Circus World that I cannot remember its name!
+We rode Seven Dwarfs, Peter Pan, Splash Mountain (Judah’s first time!), Thunder Mountain, Space Mountain, Buzz Lightyear, Astro Orbiter, and the Barnstormer.

 During the party, they offer unlimited cookies, soft pretzels, and drinks like hot cocoa and Fanta.
 So, we spent a little time grabbing our snacks.
 We really liked the soft pretzels!